Santulator/santulator.github.io/about.md

 * As part of every build, the user interface is tested automatically using [TestFX].
 Read the guide [User Interface Testing with TestFX] to learn how to do this in your project.
 * Several of the user interface controls come from the [ControlsFX] library.
 * The Santulator software uses [Gluon Ignite] and [Guice] for dependency injection.
 The article [Dependency Injection in JavaFX] explains how this can be done.
+* [OpenPDF] is used to generate the PDF files that show the participants who they will be buying presents for.

 [Adam Carroll]:https://github.com/AdamCarroll/
 [download]:/download